Clinical-Genomics/chanjo2/docs/deployment/docker-deployment.md

 An example of this setup is provided in the `docker-compose-mysql.yml` file.
 Here we connect the app to a MySQL (MariaDB) and provide the connection settings to use it.

-Note that a file containing enviromnent variables is required to run this setup.
+Note that a file containing environmnent variables is required to run this setup.
 The `template.env` file offers an example of the required variables and can be customised according to your local settings.

 To check the configuration (env variables passed to the docker-compose file) run: